New results for the random nearest neighbor tree: Introduction

+Finally, in the proof of Theorem~\ref{thm leaves}, the upper bound is the more difficult part.
+It is done by an intricate stochastic comparison between $G_n$ and the uniform attachment tree.
+This comparison is based on the intuitive fact that a vertex of high degree in $G_n$ shall have many vertices close to it, which should reduce the probability of the following vertices to attach to it.
+The lower bound is more direct.
+Roughly speaking, it comes from bounding from below the number of vertices in the second half of $[n-1]_0$ with parents in the first half of the set.

-Our results give several interesting insights into this model of graphs: for several local graph parameters (in the sense of Benjamini-Schramm), such as the number of finite subtrees and the number of vertices of a given degree, we obtain bounds that depend on the dimension.
-Our partial results on cherries corroborate the intuition that the leading constant of such parameters indeed depends on the dimension; Monte-Carlo simulations for checking the number of leaves or cherries confirm this as well.
-In fact, we construct explicit integral expressions for counting such subgraphs, and being equipped with the suitable numerical integration tools, one might be able to analyze in more depth the question of determining the dimension $d$ of the $d$-NN tree asymptotically almost surely, given only the combinatorial structure of $G_n$.
+\paragraph{Discussion of the results.} Our results provide interesting insights for the structure of the online nearest neighbor tree: for example, local graph parameters (in the sense of Benjamini-Schramm) such as the number of vertices with given degree apparently depend on the dimension.
+Our partial results on cherries corroborate the intuition that the constant in front of the leading term of such local counts should depend on $d$ and Monte-Carlo simulations for checking the number of leaves give evidence to support this conjecture as well.
+In fact, after the submission of our paper, this was confirmed by Casse~\cite{Cas23} precisely for the number of cherries.
+In fact, based on our knowledge on the local limit, explicit integral expressions for counting subgraphs of constant size can be derived.
+In particular, being equipped with the suitable numerical integration tools, one might be able to analyze in more depth the question of determining the dimension $d$ of the $d$-NN tree asymptotically almost surely given only the combinatorial structure of $G_n$.
 In particular, we conjecture that the number of leaves, as well as the number of cherries, is strictly increasing in the dimension, and therefore both parameters may serve as consistent estimators of $d$.
+(Note that while~\cite{Cas23} provides an integral expression for the cherries, its monotonicity remains an open question.)
 On the other hand, results on non-local parameters, such as the typical distance of a random vertex to the root or the diameter of a graph, do not show a first order dependency in terms of the dimension.
-We therefore conjecture the following: \begin{conjecture} A graph property distinguishes the dimension if and only if it is local. \end{conjecture}
+This makes us wonder if there are non-local parameters that distinguish the dimension.

+\begin{question} Is there a graph property that cannot be derived from the local limit of $G_{\infty}$ of $G_n$ but depends in a non-trivial way from the dimension of the ambient space? \end{question}